 - Is it a way of getting regulated?

-In the same way Dada needs his coffee in the morning and a bath to wake up his stiff joints, our son might be organizing himself by making discoveries about objects in his environment.
-This is really about letting go of our pre-conceived notions and expectations about what is functional or not and actually being in the moment and attuning to our child to see what is going on with them.
+In the same way Dada needs his coffee in the morning to alert himself, our son might be organizing himself by making discoveries about objects in his environment.
+This is really about letting go of our pre-conceived notions and expectations about what is functional or not, and actually being in the moment and attuning to our child to see what is going on with them.

 Floortime ideas for cause-and-effect play